Liberia: Law enforcement and crime

 The Liberian National Police is the country's national police force.
 As of October 2007 it has 844 officers in 33 stations in Montserrado County, which contains Monrovia.
 The National Police Training Academy is in Paynesville City.
 A history of corruption among police officers diminishes public trust and operational effectiveness.
 The internal security is characterized by a general lawlessness coupled with the danger that former combatants in the late civil war might reestablish militias to challenge the civil authorities.

 Rape and sexual assault are frequent in the post-conflict era in Liberia.
 Liberia has one of the highest incidences of sexual violence against women in the world.
 Rape is the most frequently reported crime, accounting for more than one-third of sexual violence cases.
 Adolescent girls are the most frequently assaulted, and almost 40% of perpetrators are adult men known to victims.
+The sexual scandal involving Katie Meyler's More Than Me Foundation (MTMF) in Liberia was a major international incident that led to the collapse of the highly regarded organization.

 Both male and female homosexuality are illegal in Liberia.
 On July 20, 2012, the Liberian senate voted unanimously to enact legislation to prohibit and criminalize same-sex marriages.